-By default all antennas have 0 dBi gain and are non-directional, i.e. not having any directivity patterns associated.
-Depending on the type of antenna to be described in the scenario, you may define it by modifying the antenna gain and activating one or more of radiation patterns (e.g. user may feel it sufficient to activate horizontal pattern, but if the vertical discrimination is important, both vertical and horizontal patterns could be activated as well).
+By default all antennas have 0 dBi gain and are non-directional, i.e. no associated directivity pattern.
+The antenna pattern can be defined by modifying the antenna gain and activating one or more of radiation patterns depending on the requirements of the scenario.
+For example, it may be sufficient to activate only the horizontal pattern, but if the vertical discrimination is important in the scenario, both vertical and horizontal patterns could be activated.

-It is assumed that the frequency has no impact on antenna efficiency/gain, therefore antenna gains are calculated based on pure peak gain combined with necessary angular discrimination in case of directional antennas (i.e. antennas having radiation patterns assigned in the scenario).